SoftUni-Internal/interactive-content/EN/04-Exception-Handling/02-Raising-(Throwing)-Exceptions.md

 Exceptions are thrown (raised) by the **throw** keyword.

-Used to notify the calling code in case of an error or unusual situation.
+They are used to notify the calling code in case of an error or unusual situation.

 **When an exception is thrown:**
 - The program execution stops